THE HISTORY OF RAPUNZEL

 In the Grimm version, the girl can no longer be the main character.
 It just doesn’t work because she is so passive.
 She might as well be a mannequin.
 So who is the main character?
 The main character is the one who changes the most.
 This does not refer to changes in circumstance (e.g. from rich to poor/alone to married).
 Who had some sort of awakening?
 The Grimms’ version posits the Prince as the main character.
 The prince is active.

 The other difference in story structure when it comes to these really old tales: Modern readers don’t want to hear about the parents’ stories.
 A young adult novel these days isn’t going to regale the reader about how the heroine’s parents met.
-I guess family background was more important a few centuries ago, perhaps because it was thought that bloodlines were truly significant, and that if misfortune befell you, it must have had something to do with you deserving it, somehow, in an unwritten caste system of sorts.
+I guess family background was more important a few centuries ago, perhaps because it was thought that bloodlines were truly significant, and that if misfortune befell you, it must have had something to do with you deserving it, somehow, in a caste system of sorts.

 How did the blind man get like that?
 Jesus’ disciples ask.
 Was it he who sinned, or his parents?
 My New Age mind/body connection was just another way to force the lepers outside the town walls.
 Vulnerability cannot enter here.
 Mortality cannot enter here.
 It was another way to push my fears away from myself and onto someone else.
 If you are ill, you can fix it yourself.
 If you cannot fix it, then you are to blame.
 It was, I realize looking back, pseudo-spiritual eugenics.